-Ahh moving.
-An exciting moment to refresh and renew, starting in a new space with new things to explore.
+Moving provides the exciting opportunity to refresh and renew.
+A new space in a new place can help positively shift your life and introduce new and exciting opportunities where you can learn and grow with the new community around you.
 There’s just something about having your morning coffee while looking out a different window that just feels so good, isn’t there?

 It’s great to be excited about your arrival, but don’t forget to take care of your practicalities first.
-The better you do at the pre-move checklist, the more you can relax on the other side.
+The better you do at creating and sticking to a pre-move checklist, the more you can relax once you get to your new home.
 Here are 7 things to consider when planning your move, to ensure you’ve got the big stuff covered.

 1. What will you take with you?